 Helping your teen come up with fun activities or game ideas is a way to keep the focus away from alcohol.
 You could offer to put up a dart board, card table or ping-pong table.
-Or rent some movies, video games or a karaoke machine.
+Or watch some movies, play video games or rent a karaoke machine.

 Offer food and soft drinks